Reference

 4. Write into public_root.

-5. Remove generated artifacts when disabled.
+6. Remove or replace generated artifacts when disabled.

 Generated pages should use the same theme and layout as other public content.

-Routes
+Dynamic Routes

 Static generated module pages do not need CGI forwarding once written to the public root.
+Forms, checkout, member, comment, rating, and webhook routes do.

 Schema